MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-configure-new-companies.md

 ## <a name="to-modify-and-apply-package-data"></a>To modify and apply package data
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Configuration Worksheet**, and then select the related link.
 2. Select a table that you want to modify data for, and then choose the **Package Data** action.
-3. In the **Config.
-Package Records** window, make your modifications.
+3. On the **Config.
+Package Records** page, make your modifications.
 For example, you can delete options that do not apply.
 4. Choose the **Apply Data** action, and then choose the **OK** button.
 5. To confirm that the data is now in the database and that the application has succeeded, return to the **Config.
-Worksheet** window and choose the **Database Data** action.
+Worksheet** page and choose the **Database Data** action.

 ## <a name="to-locate-and-identify-a-configuration-error"></a>To locate and identify a configuration error
 There are certain types of errors that may occur when you apply data to a database.
 The most common error is that required related tables were not included.
 You fix such errors in the configuration worksheet.